Demodulation#

 4. Deliverables#

-Your final project report must include the following four sections:
+Your project report must include the following four sections:

-Filter Order Impact: If you were to use a 2nd-order filter instead of a 4th-order filter for your LPF, would the interference at the 87 kHz channel improve or worsen?
+Filter Order Impact: If you used an 8th‑order filter instead of a 4th‑order filter for your LPF, would the interference caused by the incorrectly filtered signal improve or worsen?
 Explain your reasoning.

 Frequency Offset: If your local oscillator frequency \(f_{ci}\) is off by 200 Hz (e.g., 87.2 kHz instead of 87 kHz), describe the effect on the recovered audio’s pitch and clarity.